PLK2/RockPro64-Simple-Server/04-Install-Applications.md

 For *Traefik*, *fail2ban*, *Gotify*, and *Watchtower*, read through the *BaptisteBdn guide* referenced above to learn about those programs, then click on the links below to access my `.yml` files.

 *Duplicati* is a program I found as a replacement for BaptisteBdn's *Borg*.
 Borg won't run on a RockPro64 as I couldn't find an arm64 version.
-When you click on that link below, you'll see a bit more information on it.

 * [Traefik](traefik/)
 * [fail2ban](fail2ban/)